 The allocation for the Employment Training Assistance Program was reduced in Amended PAP 4 and approved by HUD on February 28, 2006.
-The PAP 4 Amendment reduced the allocation from \$10,000,000 to \$500,000 because demand was lower than originally anticipated.
-This PAP 1 Amendment further reduces the allocation by \$154,000 to \$346,000.
-Program eligibility has ended and this reduced allocation reflects the actual amount disbursed.
-The Final Action Plan describes how these funds will be reallocated to fulfill LMDC's mission.
+The Amendment initially reduced the allocation from \$10,000,000 to \$500,000 because demand was lower than originally anticipated.
+This next Amendment further reduced the allocation by \$154,000 to \$346,000.
+Program eligibility had ended and this reduced allocation reflected the estimated amount expected to be disbursed.
+The June 2016 technical amendment reduced the allocation to \$337,771 reflecting the actual program costs.
+The residual funds (\$8,229) were reallocated to the Economic Development activity in the Final Action Plan which will describe how these funds will be reallocated to fulfill LMDC's mission.

 ETAP was introduced in July 2002.
-ESD and related groups have done marketing and workshops to educate small businesses in Lower Manhattan about this program.
-To 10 firms (with 303 employees) received grants totaling \$346,000.
+ESDC and related groups have conducted marketing and workshops to educate small businesses in Lower Manhattan about this program.
+Ten firms (with 303 employees) received grants totaling \$337,771.

-This program is similar to programs offered by the Federal, State, and City governments and by notfor-profit organizations.
-These programs include:
+This program is similar to programs offered by the Federal, State, and City governments and by not-for-profit organizations.
+These programs included:

+• Federal:

-- Federal: - o H-1B Technical Skills Training Grants \$200 million in grant funds for skill training programs for unemployed and employed workers.
+o H-1B Technical Skills Training Grants - \$200 million in grant funds for skill training programs for unemployed and employed workers.